openebs/website/website/src/blogs/openebs-velero-backup-restore-of-stateful-applications.md

 title: OpenEBS-Velero backup/restore of stateful applications
 author: Vishnu Itta
 author_info: Developer who is always eager to learn, loves math, algorithms, & programming.
 Have a good experience in storage protocols, ZFS, FreeBSD internals, Linux, device drivers.
+excerpt: In this blog, we will go through the backup/restore solution provided to its users by OpenEBS with the help of Velero.
 tags: Openebs, Velero
 date: 04-08-2020
 ---